Updated June 7, 2022

 The following antiviral medications are reserved for the treatment of people with mild-to-moderate COVID-19 symptoms who are at high risk for progressing to severe disease, hospitalization, or death.
 They should be started as soon as possible — up to five days — after symptoms begin.

-Nirmatrelvir/ritonavir (Paxlovid) is an experimental oral drug that has emergency use authorization (EUA) as the initial treatment of COVID-19 in adults and adolescents (12 years old and older) weighing at least 40 kg (88 lbs).
+Nirmatrelvir/ritonavir (Paxlovid) is an experimental oral drug that has emergency use authorization (EUA) as the initial treatment of COVID-19 in adults and adolescents (12 years old and older) weighing at least 40 kg (88 lbs) at high risk for severe COVID-19.
 Paxlovid is taken orally twice a day for five days.
 It has been shown to decrease the risk of hospitalization or death from COVID-19 by about 90% when taken within five days of symptom onset.
+Although there are limited amounts of nirmatrelvir/ritonavir available, Pfizer — the manufacturer has recently increased production.

 Molnupiravir (Lagevrio) is an experimental drug that has EUA as an alternate treatment for COVID-19 in adults.
 Molnupiravir is taken orally twice a day for five days.
 It has been shown to decrease the risk of hospitalization or death from COVID-19 by about 30% when taken within five days of symptom onset.